 Azure DevOps Services

-In this article, learn how to turn on the Azure Active Directory (Azure AD) tenant policy.
-This policy restricts users from creating an organization in Azure DevOps and is turned off, by default.
+Learn how to turn on the Azure Active Directory (Azure AD) tenant policy, which restricts users from creating an organization in Azure DevOps.
+This policy is turned off, by default.

 For more information about the new built-in Azure AD roles, see Administrator role permissions in Azure Active Directory.